seatsio/seatsio-angular/projects/seatsio-angular/README.md

-# seatsio-angular, the official Seats.io Angular wrapper
+# seatsio-angular, the official Seats.io Angular SDK

 Angular wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
 Brought to you by the Seats.io team.